Hungry Bear Barbecue Jamboree

 Hungry Bear Barbecue Jamboree is an American-style restaurant in the Bayou Country land at Disneyland in Anaheim, California.
-There is also a similar dining location in Westernland at Tokyo Disneyland called Hungry Bear Restaurant.
+There is a similar dining location in Westernland at Tokyo Disneyland called Hungry Bear Restaurant.
 The Disneyland location is themed to characters from the Country Bear Musical Jamboree at Magic Kingdom.

 History of Disneyland location

 The Hungry Bear Barbecue Jamboree was originally named the Golden Bear Lodge.
 The Lodge opened in September 1972 in Bear Country in Disneyland.
 In 1977, the restaurant reopened as the Hungry Bear Restaurant.
 The restaurant at Disneyland was rethemed to Hungry Bear Barbecue Jamboree in October 2024.
 In November 2024, the area's most recent name of Critter Country was changed to Bayou Country.

 Design

 At Disneyland, Hungry Bear Barbecue Jamboree is located next to The Many Adventures of Winnie the Pooh.
 The restaurant is two stories.
 The restaurant has a rustic feel and has patio dining, overlooking the Rivers of America.